HIS 102

 Before You Start Your Work in the Course, You Must:

 • Please note that your enrollment in this course is subject to the general ELI rules and regulations.
 Please be sure to review these procedural matters now.
-For an Incomplete grade in the course, a student must earn 500 points, pass the midterm exam and explain the extenuating circumstances leading to the incomplete request.
+For an Incomplete grade in the course, a student must earn 500 points, pass the midterm exam and explain the extenuating circumstances for the incomplete request.

 • Take appropriate action now if you will need proctored examinations.